Our city tour is a perfect introduction to marvellous Melbourne.

 Melbourne is the capital city of Victoria, a state in the south-east corner of mainland Australia.
-It is the second largest city in Australia with around 4 million residents.
+It is the second largest city in Australia and home to more than 4 million people.

 You will soon discover why Melbourne has repeatedly been voted the world’s most livable city.
 The city boasts a bustling cosmopolitan business district, a vibrant cultural and artistic scene, vast park lands and eclectic inner-city precincts.

 Melbourne is known as the sporting capital of Australia as it hosts events such as the Australian Open for Tennis and the Formula 1 Grand Prix.

 Melbourne is also synonymous with the country’s best coffee as can be seen in countless funky cafes.
 The restaurant scene is world-famous with fabulous modern fusion options.

 Some history about Melbourne